ProjectRecommend/docs/design-docs/final/SRS_final.md

 ## 2.3 User Classes and Characteristics <a name="od-ucc"></a>
 Almost any user will be able to easily get going with this application as it is perfectly meant for an average music lover.
 Music lovers especially interested in playing various genres of music in a playlist for background music playing for instance will be benefitted more than ever by this application as it does not require internet for playing the music.

-Countries with poor internet connectivity will benefit even more because the only place we require internet connection is where we are required to update the metadata of the music for giving correct suggestions.
+Users with poor internet connectivity will benefit even more because the only place we require internet connection is where we are required to update the metadata of the music for giving correct suggestions.

 ## 2.4 Operating Environment <a name="od-os"></a>